mayur-oci/OciLogExporter/README.md

 ## Application Deployment

 You can run the application either on your dev box or on OCI compute-instance.
 You will need Java-11 SDK installed on the host.
-Maven is prepackaged with Spring-boot, and you can use [mvnw utility which is part of this repo ](mvnw) for compiling and running application with simple command as follows
+Maven is prepackaged with Spring-boot, and you can use [mvnw utility which is part of this repo ](mvnw) for compiling and running application with simple command as follows,
 ```
 ./mvnw spring-boot:run
 ```